Super Dome (railcar): Canadian National/VIA

 The Canadian National Railway (CN) purchased six Super Domes from the Milwaukee Road in 1964.
 The CN dubbed these "Sceneramic" cars and placed them in service on the Super Continental.
-VIA Rail inherited all six and used them into the early 1980s, when they were sold off to private owners.
+Via Rail inherited all six and used them into the early 1980s, when they were sold off to private owners.

 Amtrak

 Amtrak leased the Milwaukee Road's four remaining Super Domes on its inception in 1971, later purchasing them outright.
 They saw service on numerous routes, including the San Francisco Zephyr and Coast Starlight.
 Amtrak sold all four in the late 1970s.
 Amtrak acquired three cars from Tour Alaska in 1990 and operated them through 1995 on their Auto Train service.
-The North Carolina Department of Transportation (NCDOT) acquired former No. 53 in 1996 and used it on the Piedmont before selling it in 2005.
+The North Carolina Department of Transportation acquired former No. 53 in 1996 and used it on the Piedmont before selling it in 2005.

-Fleet list

 Preserved examples

 Several Super Domes remain in operation, mostly with heritage railways.
 One noteworthy example is #52, which after decades on the Milwaukee, Canadian National, VIA Rail, and various private operators, has been part of the Napa Valley Wine Train since 1995 (although the company refers to it as a "Vista Dome").
 Another is #53, which usually travels behind Milwaukee Road 261.
-55 is now Reading & Northern Car 4, and 59 is now Reading & Northern Car 5.
+55 is now Reading, Blue Mountain and Northern Railroad Car 4, and 59 is now Reading & Northern Car 5.
+As well, there is one in service with Canadian National railway on their executive train.